Investing In Rare Metals

 The numbers given in this video are estimates only, and are not intended accurately to represent current prices and production volumes.

 Base metals such as copper and nickel, and precious metals such as platinum, are directly targeted by mining companies and produced as a primary product, whereas rare metals such as tellurium, cobalt or ruthenium are – for the most part – produced as by-products of the base and precious metals industries.
+As such, they have a low price elasticity of supply.

 The by-product nature of the metals in our investment universe, together with rapidly evolving industrial needs, can lead to serious shortages and significant, rapid price movements.